The Continental Op

--- the introduction to Red Harvest
+-- the beginning of Red Harvest

 He may be often mistakenly billed as "the first private eye", (that honour goes to John Daly Carroll's Three Gun Terry) but, for all intents and purposes, Dashiell Hammett's nameless detective for The Continental Detective Agency, popularly known as THE CONTINENTAL OP, is THE MAN!

 There's no beating around the bush here.
 Sure, Carroll's Race Williams, a contemporary, was more popular, but he was always a bit of a cartoon.
-No, if we want to pin down the reason the P.I. genre even existed as something more than a few pulp tales with some urban Tarzans and their death-spitting roscoes, we'll have to place the blame directly on Mr. Hammett and his creation.
+No, if we want to pin down the reason the P.I. genre even existed as something more than a few pulp tales with some urban Tarzans and their death-spitting roscoes, we'll have to place the blame directly on Mr. Hammett and his earthshaking creation.
 Without the Op, it's likely nothing else, not Chandler or Macdonald, Parker or Grafton, would be quite the same.

 Simply put, that short, squat, middle-aged manhunter who didn't even have a name was the real deal.
-The terse tone, the casual violence, the cold, methodical professional, the cool pragmatism wrapped around a code of honor he live -- or die -- for.
+The terse tone, the casual violence, the cold, methodical professional, the cool pragmatism wrapped around a code of honor he would live -- or die -- for.
 That's what made the op so special.

 Hammett, of course, also gave us Nick and Nora Charles and Sam Spade.
 In the forties, long after he'd traded in the typewriter Hammett even dusted off the Continental Op character for a few bucks.
 He tinkered with him a bit, bulked him up, gave him a name and a secretary and sold him to a radio show, Brad Runyon, The Fat Man.